Why Speakers Blow and How Do I Prevent it?

 Age

 Age can cause overheating of voice coils as we discussed but can also simple mechanical failures of the soft parts of the speaker.
 As parts dry up, soften, or harden the sound of the speaker changes from the original working sound of the speaker to a softer, less detailed, and more tired sound of a worn speaker.
 Eventually, the cone or surround can tear and develop holes.
 Voice coil rubbing (buzzing) can develop as well.
-I've also seen speakers where the glue had dried up and the parts of the speaker were coming apart.
+I've seen speakers where the glue had dried up and the parts of the speaker were coming apart.
 Speakers that reach that state probably needed to be re-coned or replaced long ago.
 Speakers last much longer when kept in temperature-controlled conditions and away from dirt and dust.
-A speaker that is use regularly helps maintain the flexibility of the soft parts.
+A speaker that is used regularly helps maintain the flexibility of the soft parts.
 An aged speaker with worn parts should be re-coned to prevent issues.

 Some players like the sound of old worn speaker but it's better to achieve it in other way rather than using speakers on the verge of failure.
-Most of the same players are happier with new speakers with smoother frequency responses after they are broken in.
+Most of the same players are happier with new speakers with smoother frequency responses.
 A properly re-coned a speaker can sound just as good as it sounded new and add decades of life to the speaker.
 The trick is finding the right person to re-cone an old speaker.
 It will sound different than a driver with many years of wear and tear on it but much closer to how it was intended to sound.
 Many sellers of vintage speakers put a lot of stock in “original cones”.
 Occasionally, you can get an old 50's,60's, 70’s or 80’s speaker that does have a good cone and spider, but it is far more usual for that those high dollar “working perfectly” speakers to need re-coning and become very expensive projects.
 There are tons of vintage amps out there right now that have dying speakers in them.

 So, there you have it!
 With care you can prevent blown speakers and maintain great tone.